 Prior to the TCJA, the taxpayer who was eligible to claim the child’s dependent exemption was also the one eligible to claim the CTC.
 In turn, the taxpayer and child had to meet several “tests” for the one to be considered the dependent of the other.

 The TCJA eliminates the dependent exemption itself, but retains the definition of dependent to claim the CTC and other child- or dependent-related tax benefits.
-For CTC purposes, this will usually mean that the child must be related to the taxpayer in one of several ways (son, daughter, grandchild, etc.), must live in the taxpayer’s home more than half the year, and must not provide more than half of his or her own support.
+For Child Tax Credit reform purposes, this will usually mean that the child must be related to the taxpayer in one of several ways (son, daughter, grandchild, etc.), must live in the taxpayer’s home more than half the year, and must not provide more than half of his or her own support.
 Special rules apply if the parents are divorced or legally separated.

+To learn more about how your taxes may change this year, visit our tax return and tax reform calculator.
 For more information or for advice about claiming dependents, make an appointment with one of our tax professionals who can help you.